A speedy knitting style known for seemingly complicated hand movements, an advanced user zooms through stitches.

 What Is Continental Knitting?

-What makes this style unique is how you hold the yarn, and how you work stitches.
-Aka left-handed, European, and German knitting.
+What makes this style unique is how you hold the yarn and work stitches.

-There’s almost no wrapping of yarn required.
+There’s no wrapping of yarn required.
 Some call continental knitting ‘picking.’

 A great tool to have is a knitting winder.
 It makes everything easier.

-Continental Vs. English Knitting
+Continental Vs English Knitting

 English style knitters hold the working yarn in their right hand, while continental knitters hold the yarn in the left hand.

-How To Continental Knitting – Continental Knitting For Beginners Step By Step
+Continental Knitting For Beginners

 Here is how to do continental knitting.